jacobblum/simDRIFT/docs/source/reference-index.rst

 * ``log`` : A text file that contains a detailed description of the input parameters and a record of the simulation's execution.

-* ``input_configuration``: A copy of the input INI configuration file so that simulation input parameters may be referenced or simulations may be reproduced.
+* ``input_configuration``: A copy of the input INI configuration file so that simulation input parameters may be referenced or simulations may be reproduced in the future.